 In some cases, you can get telehealth services from your home.
 In others, you’ll need to go to a healthcare facility.

-Medicare Part C is also referred to as Medicare Advantage.
-Private insurance companies sell Part C plans.
-Part C includes the same coverage as original Medicare but may also include additional benefits.
+Medicare Part C, also known as Medicare Advantage, is sold by private insurance companies.
+It provides the same coverage as Original Medicare and may include additional benefits.

-In 2020, changes were made to Part C that may allow it to offer more telehealth benefits than original Medicare.
+In 2020, changes were made to Part C that may allow it to offer more telehealth benefits than Original Medicare.
 These changes include increased access to telehealth benefits from home instead of requiring a visit to a healthcare facility.
+In 2023, the Consolidated Appropriations Act of 2023 extended these changes until December 31, 2024.

 Additional benefits can vary based on your Part C plan.
 Check your specific plan to see what type of telehealth benefits are offered.

-If you have Part B, you’ll be responsible for a coinsurance payment of 20 percent of the cost of the telehealth services you receive.
-Keep in mind that you must first meet your Part B deductible, which is $203 for 2021.
+If you have Part B, you’ll be responsible for a coinsurance payment of 20% of the cost of the telehealth services you receive.
+Keep in mind that you must first meet your Part B deductible, which is $240 for 2024.

 You may be eligible for Medicare if you’re 65 years old and over, have end stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS), or if you’re unable to work because of a diagnosed disability.